oxcafedead/barcode-reader-emulator/README.md

 - Download the latest release and unzip the archive.
 - Run `emulator.exe`.
 - Optionally, you can change settings.
-- Just go to the target place (standalone app, browser tab or any other) which you are going to test with barcode input
+- Just go to the target place (standalone app, browser tab or any other) which you are going to test with barcode input.
-- Press the hotkey
+- Press the hotkey.

 ## Screenshot
 ![Screenshot](docs/screenshot.png)